krzliszka/frontend-social-website/README.md

-# Docummentation of the entire Social Website project (Reddit) is in the [backend-social-website](https://github.com/krzliszka/backend-social-website/) repository
+# Documentation of the entire Social Website project (Reddit) is in the [backend-social-website](https://github.com/krzliszka/backend-social-website/) repository
 ---
 # Social Website